 UK Population groups

-Drawing from the UK Population distribution I used in my April 14th post, I divide the UK susceptible population into four groups, as I did in that post – 1) active/younger; 2) care-givers/mid-life; 3) vulnerable/older/at risk; and 4) school-going youth.
+Drawing upon the UK Population distribution I used in my April 14th post, I divide the UK susceptible population into four groups, as I did in that post – 1) active/younger; 2) care-givers/mid-life; 3) vulnerable/older/at risk; and 4) school-going youth.
 This allows the different susceptibilities of these groups to Covid-19 to be coded into the model to help analyse the sensitivities of potential outcomes, given different parametric inputs to a theoretical model.

 Age and pre-existing health vulnerabilities are the clearest predictors of health outcomes from Covid-19 infections, and the UK Government’s NHS vaccination programme has therefore been prioritised across such population groups.

-There are quite different outcomes for the four population groups defined in the model, with their different propensities to Covid-19 illness and mortality, and the UK vaccination programme is having a beneficial influence on these outcomes, as I showed in those last two blog posts.
+There are quite different outcomes for the four population groups defined in the model, with their different propensities to Covid-19 illness and mortality, and the UK vaccination programme is having a beneficial influence on these outcomes, as I showed in my last two blog posts.

 Serious sickness and mortality by variant